Child death toll hits 7 in viral outbreak at rehab center

 There have been 18 cases overall of adenovirus at the Wanaque Center for Nursing and Rehabilitation in Haskell, about 30 miles (50 kilometers) northwest of New York, the state Health Department said.
 The 227-bed, for-profit facility cares for children and elderly residents.

-The agency had said Tuesday that six children had died this month.
+The agency had said Tuesday that six children died this month.
 But the center said it learned Tuesday night that another child had died.

+Adenoviruses are a group of common viruses that typically cause mild illnesses, from cold-like symptoms to conjunctivitis.
+But people with weakened immune systems, particularly children, are at higher risk of severe illness.

 Most Read Nation & World Stories